-- 4.10.
+- 4.9.2.
+Copies and extracts will be made available in accordance with the School Act. - 4.10.
 If the Secretary Treasurer is unable to attend the meeting, another employee must be appointed by Board motion to serve as acting Secretary Treasurer to record motions and their disposition. - 4.11.
 In accordance with the School Act, the Chair may expel from the meeting a person, other than a Trustee, that the Chair considers is conducting themselves improperly. - 4.11.1.
 A majority of the Trustees present at a meeting of the Board may expel a Trustee from the meeting for improper conduct.